wassimk/scalpel.nvim/README.md

 It will start a substitution for the word under the cursor.

-Now press `/` and start typing your substitution.
+Now start typing your substitution.
 It also captures the word being substituted, so if you need it in your substitution use `\1`.

 ### Thanks